 Mental Health

-The College of Health Science’s strong partnership with the Opportunity Center for the Homeless, a local not for profit agency offering emergency shelter services, allows students to gain practical experience as interns and prepares them for a career serving vulnerable individuals.
+The College of Health Science’s strong partnership with the Opportunity Center for the Homeless, a local not-for-profit agency offering emergency shelter services, allows students to gain practical experience as interns and prepares them for a career serving vulnerable individuals.
 UTEP’s location on the U.S.-Mexico border presents an additional, unique opportunity for faculty and students to study mental health among migrants to the United States, as well as culturally-related coping mechanisms.

 CHS Leaders in Mental Health